 - Consider the implications of China’s activities for the governance and operations of different MDBs.

 This is part of the Reforming multilateral development banks research and event series.
-The online seminar, China's role in the multilateral development banks, will take place on 30 November at 14:00 GMT.
+The online seminar, China's role in the multilateral development banks, took place on 30 November at 14:00 GMT.
+Click through to watch the recording.